serkanh/serkanh.github.io/_posts/2018-04-01-useful-github-search-queries.markdown

 ecs extension:tf
 ```

 ##### Another practical example is to search for content that are usually in a certain path.
-Forexample circleci 2.0 files are are stored in `<repo-root>/.circleci/config.yml`.
+For example circleci 2.0 files are are stored in `<repo-root>/.circleci/config.yml`.
 Say you want to find an example of psql usage in circleci manifest file: [github](https://github.com/search?q=psql+filename%3Aconfig.yml+path%3A.circleci&type=Repositories)
 ```
  psql filename:config.yml path:.circleci
  ````